 Descriptions of all co-located facilities, which in any way utilize outputs from, or provide inputs to, the fuel production facility.
 Such co-located facilities include but are not limited to cogeneration facilities, facilities that otherwise provide heat or electrical energy to the fuel production process, facilities that process or utilize co-products such as distillers grains with solubles, and facilities which provide or pre-process feedstocks or thermal energy fuels.
 If energy is supplied to the fuel production facility by a co-located cogeneration plant and that plant also supplies energy to other facilities, those other facilities must be identified and described.
 For facilities that are co-located with other production facilities or utilize multiple processing operations in addition to fuel production, demonstration of energy use should conform to section 95488.6(a)(2)(D).

 A list of references covering all information sources used in the preparation of the life cycle analysis.
 All reference citations in the application shall include standard in-text parenthetical citations stating the author's last name and date of publication.
 Each in-text citation shall correspond to complete publication information provided in the list of references.
 Complete publication information shall at a minimum, identify the author(s), title of the referenced document (and of the article within that document, if applicable), publisher, publication date, and pages cited.
-For internet citations, the reference shall include the universal resource locator (URL) address of the citation, as well as the date the web site was last accessed.
+For internet citations, the reference shall include the universal resource locator (URL) address of the citation, as well as the date the website was last accessed.

 One or more process flow diagrams that, singly or collectively, depict the complete fuel production process.
 Each piece of equipment or stream appearing on the process flow diagram shall include data on its energy and materials balance, along with any other critical information such as operating temperature, pH, rated capacity, etc.